Revisiting Acceptability Judgements: CoLAC: Corpus of Linguistc Acceptability in Chinese

 \subsection{Human Performance}

+Following the English CoLA~\citep{2018CoLA}, we use Matthews Correlation Coefficient (MCC) as the measure for both human and model performance, as the two classes are not balanced.
+MCC ranges from -1 (perfect negative correlation) to 0 (no correlation) to 1 (perfect positive correlation); however, in this work we time it by 100 and present a number between -100 to 100.

-We measure Matthews Correlation Coefficient (MCC) of each subject's annotation for his or her assigned sentence list (comprising about 120 sentences) against the final aggregated labels, and then take the average of all 485 contributors' MCC.
+We measure MCC of each subject's annotation for his or her assigned sentence list (comprising about 120 sentences) against the final aggregated labels, and then take the average of all 485 contributors' MCC.

-The average MCC computed this way is 65.11\footnote{Following the general practice in NLP, we scale the performance score by 100 throughout the work, so that an MCC of 100 signals two distributions that perfectly correlate with each other, and -100 denotes distributions that are perfectly and inversely correlated.}.
+The average MCC computed this way is 65.11.
 In comparison, human MCC reported by \citet{2018CoLA} is 69.7.
 This suggests that linguistic acceptability is indeed an difficult task subject to individual interpretation.
-Here we additionally note that while many textual tasks - sentiment analysis, summarization, translation, etc. - are also subjective to some extent, linguistic acceptability is particularly tricky due to the involvement of more specialized grammatical inflections and the fact that \textit{acceptability} is defined by the opinions of the crowd, which may not have a single correct answer.
+Here we additionally note that while many textual tasks - sentiment analysis, summarization, translation, etc. - are also subjective to some extent, linguistic acceptability is particularly tricky due to the involvement of more specialized grammatical inflections and can be affected by many factors, e.g., grammaticality, processing difficulty, dialectal background among others \citep{yao2018}.